TheGoodlike13/liberty_or_death/README.md

 Let us speculate based on an entirely surface understanding of the question :D

 It seems like it's something like a common name for a grouping of services that run under the same authentication setup.
-So, like, if I had REALM1 and REALM2, APP1 could perhaps only be accessed under REALM1 and APP2 only under REALM2.
+So, like, if I had REALM1 and REALM2,
+APP1 could perhaps only be accessed under REALM1 and APP2 only under REALM2.
 And any particular user, perhaps, would only have access to REALM1 or REALM2.
 There seems to be a hierarchy for realms, along the lines of the hierarchy of a hostname in a URL, but who knows what that implies.

 The above is just a possible example of what could happen, I'm sure you can configure it whatever which way.
 If I am correct, then you have to specify which realm is the relevant one for the process of a specific instance of authentication.
 Then the default realm would just be a stand-in for cases where users don't specify one.

 Sounds logical enough.
 In our case, we will have exactly one application, exactly one setup for it and attempt to connect to it from exactly one client in exactly one particular way.
 Which means we can probably always use this default realm.
 That being said, it's probably not the case in actual production systems that there's only one realm (or maybe it is, who knows?)
 In any case, I will adopt a policy of at least trying to avoid 'default' value approach when configuring this just in case.

-For now, let's call this 'GOODLIKE.EU' by mimicking the guide.
+For now, let's call this `GOODLIKE.EU` by mimicking the guide.
 I hope I don't *actually* need to own a domain to make this work...

 Next up is the Kerberos server hostname.
 Well hold on just a cotton-pickin' minute!
 I thought we're setting up the server right now.
 So the hostname would just be... the localhost?
 Is it needed for someone else to be able to refer to it?
 It would really help if I'd know what was the purpose for which I'm specifying the thing you are asking me to specify.

 Well, this is just a VM.
 We can always start fresh again.
 Or, hopefully, change things if we get it wrong!
-So let's start with localhost, or maybe the IP address?
+So let's start with `localhost`, or maybe the IP address?
-Eh, localhost will do for now.
+Eh, `localhost` will do for now.

 Next is the administrative (password changing) server.
 I didn't even know Kerberos had that.
 I thought it has the basic server and the ticker server.
 Which one is the administrative then?
 Which one did we provide in the previous step then?
+Oh boy...
-Oh boy... well, in any case, the example uses the same hostname, and it's not like I'll have multiple places to put this anyway.
+Well, in any case, the example uses the same hostname, and it's not like I'll have multiple places to put this anyway.
-Localhost again.
+`Localhost` again.

 The next thing is just an info box which informs me that this only installs the tools to run the server.
 Which is referred to as the master server.
 How does this fit in with the other servers, e.g. ticket, administrative, etc.?
 Who knows.

 It tells me that I'll need to setup a new realm later.
 Then why did you need the default one?
 Just in case, I guess?
-The command to setup is 'krb5_newrealm'.
+The command to setup is `krb5_newrealm`.

-It finally tells me to read the fucking documentation in a README file found in 'usr/share/doc/krb5-kdc/' and the administration guide in the 'krb5-doc' package which I guess just floats somewhere in the aether.
-Well, OK then, I will read those.
+It finally tells me to read the fucking documentation in a README file found in `usr/share/doc/krb5-kdc/` and the administration guide in the `krb5-doc` package which I guess just floats somewhere in the aether.
+Well, OK then, I will.
 Maybe they will answer my questions!
 I will press OK for now though.

 Installation succeeds!
 Does it work?
 I suppose we'll have to find out next time :D